Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 The power output of the wind turbines can be increased by turning the head in such a way that the blades face the wind, this can be done with a wind direction sensor connected with a motorized head moving mechanism (or yaw).

-Following are some factors which affect the distribution of wind energy:
+The following are some factors that affect the distribution of wind energy:

 1. Wind speed.